 JITC Collection: “Immune Checkpoints Beyond PD-1”

 Case Report: “Molecular and immunological features of a prolonged exceptional responder with malignant pleural mesothelioma treated initially and rechallenged with pembrolizumab"

 Case Report: “A case of dual-mechanism immune-related anaemia in a patient with metastatic melanoma treated with nivolumab and ipilimumab"

 This interactive course provides an overview of the immune system, focusing on the mechanisms by which the immune system eliminates foreign pathogens and cancer cells.
 The foundation knowledge presented in this course is critical to understanding how the immune system can be harnessed to treat cancer through immunotherapy.

-This one-hour webinar, moderated by Priscila Gonçalves, MD, (Regeneron), and presented by Glenn Bauman, MD, FRCPC (University of Western Ontario) and Julia Close, MD (University of Florida Health), will discuss strategies and tactics on how to avoid burnout from two unique perspectives.
+This one-hour webinar, moderated by Chris Langsdorf (Thermo Fisher Scientific), and presented by Jennifer Gao, MD (FDA) and Kathryn Lurain, MD, MPH (NCI), will discuss the various career paths and opportunities available in government.
 This webinar, intended for early career scientists, will also feature a Q&A session where attendees can connect with these experts in the field.

 Research Article: “Merger of dynamic two-photon and phosphorescence lifetime microscopy reveals dependence of lymphocyte motility on oxygen in solid and hematological tumors”

 Case Report: “PD-L1 detection using 89Zr-atezolizumab immuno-PET in renal cell carcinoma tumorgrafts from a patient with favorable nivolumab response”JITC Collections: Immune Monitoring Technology Primers